 Metals

-With two exceptions, all samples to date have shown measurements that are extremely low and below levels that are protective of public health.
+With two exceptions, all samples showed measurements that were extremely low and below levels that are protective of public health.
 The exceptions were from air samples taken on August 25, 2024, at Opukea Townhomes and the pump station.
 At the Opukea site, air concentrations of manganese and nickel were greater than levels set to protect public health; and at the Lahaina wastewater pump station, the air concentration of manganese was above the level set to protect public health.
 The cause of these higher air concentrations is unclear, because no debris removal crews were observed working in the area on that day.
 Windy weather conditions and factors such as grinding or cutting metal and use of fertilizers at nearby locations could have contributed to these short-lived, elevated air quality impacts.

 The section below describes air sampling results for the five metals that DOH previously reported as being at elevated levels in Lahaina ash.